Word list

 boolean

-In most contexts, you're talking about a specific data type in a specific programming language, in which case use code font and the exact spelling and capitalization of the programming keyword.
-But when referring to the abstract data type, use lowercase.
-(In the unlikely event that you refer to Boolean mathematics or Boolean logic, use uppercase.)
+In most contexts, boolean refers to a specific data type in a specific programming language.
+In such cases, use code font and the exact spelling and capitalization of the programming keyword.

 branding information